-We also have a programme of detector R&D based in the group’s laboratories.
-The Phenomenology Working Group is a collaboration between our experimental groups, the Cavendish Theory group and the DAMTP HEP group.
+We have active involvement in several experiments (LHCb, ATLAS, MicroBooNE, DUNE) as well as a programme of detector R&D based in the groups’ laboratories.
+The Phenomenology Working Group is a collaboration between our Experimental groups, the Cavendish Theory group and the DAMTP HEP group.

 The group is interested in a range of theoretical problems with a phenomenological emphasis (that is, with relevance to current or future experiments).
 We have close contacts with the Cavendish experimental high energy physics group and with the more mathematical theory group in the Department of Applied Mathematics and Theoretical Physics (DAMTP), for example through the Cambridge Pheno Working Group.
 There are also collaborative projects with groups at CERN and elsewhere in Europe.